42 Powerful performance review questions examples for HRs

 Top Questions To Ask During Performance Reviews

-Disclaimer: The following questions are examples that serve as your inspiration.
+Disclaimer: Below, you’ll find some good employee review questions.
+These are examples that serve as your inspiration or a base performance review template.
 As each company and department is unique, managers must design their own personalized set of appraisal questions.
 When designing appraisal or annual review questions, consider factors like goals, participants, and performance criteria.
-Learn more about creating performance review questions from this article
+Learn more about creating questions for your next performance review from this article

 Discussion of previous goals & results